aminabedi68/Mikhak/README.md

 # Mikhak
-Mikhak is a simple monoline semi handwriting Arabic(arabic-persian)-Latin(Basic-latin_1 supplement) typeface for body text. for testing in your browser please go <a href="https://aminabedi68.github.io/Mikhak/">here</a>
+Mikhak is a simple monoline semi handwriting Arabic-Latin typeface in 5 weights and with variable version. testing page:
+VF testing page: